bluecurrent/HomeAssistantAPI/docs/source/documentation/integration-documentation.md

 - Stores connector
 - If evse_id is given, device info is added to entity.
-- Is_grid boolean is set.

 ### async_added_to_hass()

-- Connects the dispatcher to a signal based on `is_grid` to call `update` when triggered.
+- Connects the dispatcher to a signal to call `update` when triggered.

 Update method calls `update_from_latest_data()` and writes the state to HA.